immutant/immutant.org/tutorials/clustering.md

 description: "How your apps benefit when Immutants form a cluster"
 ---

-For this installment of our [getting started series][getting-started] we'll experiment a bit with clustering, one of the primary benefits provided by the [JBoss AS7][as7] application server, upon which Immutant is built.
-AS7 features a brand new way of configuring and managing clusters called *Domain Mode*, but unfortunately its documentation is still evolving.
-If you insist, try [this][intro] or possibly [this][howto].
+One of the primary benefits provided by the [JBoss AS7][as7] application server, upon which Immutant is built, is clustering.
+The Immutant libraries are orthogonal to clustering, but each library is automatically enhanced with certain features inside a cluster:

-We'll save *Domain Mode* with respect to Immutant for a future post.
-It's not required for clustering, but it is an option for easier cluster management.
-In this post, we'll reveal a trick to simulate a cluster on your development box so that you can experiment with Immutant clustering features, which we should probably enumerate now:
+### immutant.web

+In a cluster, HTTP session data is automatically replicated.
+When coupled with the JBoss [mod_cluster] load-balancer, this enables transparent failover and fine-grained, dynamic configuration and control of your web applications.

+### immutant.messaging

-* Automatic load balancing and failover of message consumers
+[HornetQ] is cluster-aware, so load balancing and failover of message consumers within a cluster are automatic and require no extra configuration on your part.
-* HTTP session replication
-* Fine-grained, dynamic web-app configuration and control via [mod_cluster]
-* Efficiently-replicated distributed caching via [Infinispan]
-* Singleton scheduled jobs
-* Automatic failover of singleton daemons

-## Running an Immutant

-As you know, [installing] Immutant is simple:

-    $ lein plugin install lein-immutant 0.4.1
-    $ lein immutant install

-And running an Immutant is, too:

-    $ lein immutant run
+### immutant.cache

+[Infinispan] caches adhere to a particular [mode] of operation.
+In a non-clustered, standalone Immutant, `:local` is the **only** supported mode.
+But when clustered, you have other options.

+* `:invalidated` -- This is the default clustered mode.
+It doesn't actually share any data at all, so it's very "bandwidth friendly".
+   Whenever data is changed in a cache, other caches in the cluster are notified that their copies are now stale and should be evicted from memory.
+* `:replicated` -- In this mode, entries added to any cache instance will be copied to all other cache instances in the cluster, and can then be retrieved locally from any instance.
+Though simple, it's impractical for clusters of any significant size (>10), and its capacity is equal to the amount of RAM in its smallest peer.
+* `:distributed` -- This mode is what enables Infinispan clusters to achieve "linear scalability".
+Cache entries are copied to a fixed number of cluster nodes (default is 2) regardless of the cluster size.
+Distribution uses a consistent hashing algorithm to determine which nodes will store a given entry.

+### immutant.jobs

+By default, scheduled jobs are *singletons*, but this term only has relevance in a cluster.
+It means that your job will only execute on one node in the cluster, and if it can't, it will failover to the next available node until successful.

+### immutant.daemons

+Similar to jobs, long-running services are also *singletons*, by default.
+A singleton daemon will only be started on one node in your cluster, and should that node crash, it will be automatically started on another node, enabling you to create robust, highly-available services.

+## Forming a cluster

-By passing the `--clustered` option, you configure the Immutant as a node that will discover other nodes (via multicast, by default) to form a cluster:
+By passing the `--clustered` option when you start Immutant, you configure it as a node that will automatically discover other nodes (via multicast, by default) to form a cluster:

     $ lein immutant run --clustered

-From the first line of its output, you can see what that command is really running:

-    $ $JBOSS_HOME/bin/standalone.sh --server-config=standalone-ha.xml

-Any options passed to `lein immutant run` are forwarded to `standalone.sh`, so run the following to see what those are:

-    $ lein immutant run --help
+It's just that simple.

+But it can become complicated in environments where multicast isn't enabled, e.g. Amazon's EC2.
+There are alternative configurations available, of course, but for this tutorial we're going to demonstrate how to simulate a cluster on a single machine so that you can experiment with the features listed above.

 ## Simulating a Cluster